 14. And Jehovah turned to him and said, “Go in this strength of yours, and you will deliver Israel out of the hand of Midian.
 Have I not sent you?”

-15. But he said to Him, “But sir, how can I deliver Israel?
+15. But he said to Him, “Bear with me, my lord, but how can I deliver Israel?
 Behold, my clan is the weakest in Manasseh, and I am the least in my father’s house.”

-21. And the angel of Jehovah reached out the tip of the staff that was in his hand and touched the meat and the cakes, and fire came up out of the stone and consumed the flesh and the cakes, and the angel of Jehovah vanished from his sight.
+21. And the angel of Jehovah reached out the tip of the staff that was in his hand and touched the meat and the unleavened cakes, and fire came up out of the stone and consumed the flesh and the cakes, and the angel of Jehovah vanished from his sight.

-22. And Gideon perceived that he was an angel of Jehovah, and Gideon said, “Alas, my Lord Jehovah, for I have actually seen an angel of Jehovah face-to-face!”
+22. And Gideon perceived that he was an angel of Jehovah, and Gideon said, “Alas, my Lord Jehovah!
+For I have actually seen an angel of Jehovah face-to-face!”

 23. But Jehovah said to him, “Shalom to you.
 Don’t be afraid.
 You are not going to die.”

-27. And Gideon took ten men from among his slaves and did just as Jehovah said.
-But because he was afraid of his father’s house and the men of the city to do it by day; so, he did it by night.
+27. And Gideon took ten men from among his slaves and did just as Jehovah said to him.
+But it came to pass that he feared his father’s house and the men of the city, to do it by day, and so, he did it by night.

-33. And all Midian, and Amalek, and the sons of the east gathered together, and they crossed over and made camp in the Valley of Jezreel.
+¶33.
+Now, all Midian, and Amalek, and the sons of the east gathered together, and they crossed over and made camp in the Valley of Jezreel.

-Lord covered Gideon, and he gave a blast with the shophar, and Abiezer was summoned to follow him.
+Lord covered Gideon, and he gave a blast with the shofar, and Abiezer was summoned to follow him.